List of awards and nominations received by Samantha Ruth Prabhu: Filmfare Awards South

 Filmfare Awards South is the South Indian segment of the annual Filmfare Awards, presented by the Filmfare magazine of The Times Group to honor both artistic and technical excellence of professionals in the South Indian film industry encompassing four languages, namely, Telugu, Tamil, Malayalam, and Kannada.

-Samantha has won four awards from thirteen nominations which includes a rare double award in two languages in the same year, and only Revathi and Poornima have previously accomplished.
+Samantha has won four awards from thirteen nominations which includes a rare double award in two languages in the same year, and only Jayalalitha and Revathi have previously accomplished.